Félix Enríquez Alcalá

-Félix Enríquez Alcalá (sometimes credited as Felix Alcala) (born March 7, 1951 in Bakersfield, California) is an Argentinean-American film and television director.
+Félix Enríquez Alcalá (sometimes credited as Felix Alcala) (born March 7, 1951, in Bakersfield, California) is a Mexican American film and television director.

 Career

 Alcalá's first major breakthrough came in 1991 when he was hired by Lynn Marie Latham and Bernard Lechowick to direct an episode of ABC's short lived drama series Homefront.
 Since then he has guest directed on a vast number of series including CSI: Crime Scene Investigation, ER, Dollhouse and House.
 In 1997, Alcalá made his theatrical film directing debut with the film Fire Down Below starring Steven Seagal.